school-of-data/GIS-curriculum/bangladesh/module8/module8.md

 ```

 From these basic statistics, we find out that there are 16793 road segments in the loaded layer, where the longest is 41513.0m - about 41 km.
 We find out that the sum of roads in Rajshahi is almost 11k km (11432486 m).
 Given that the mean is greater than the median, it tells us that the 2nd half of the dataset contains longer road segments and that it outweighs the road segments in the 1st half.
-However, the median shows that most road segments have length around 76 m.
+The 'Majority (most frequently occurring value)' value shows that most road segments have length around 48 m.

 Running the basic statistics on the layer Landuse for the fclass category, we obtain the followings: